Bonkary/ez-twitch-plays/README.md

 It seemed all other projects required for you to poke around in the code to get things to work.
 With this, you don't *need* to touch any code as it'll be packaged into a .exe file.

-This stemmed from [DougDoug's code](https://github.com/DougDougGithub/TwitchPlays), although it may not be super recognizable anymore... (also shoutout Ottomated and DDark)
+This stemmed from [DougDoug's code](https://github.com/DougDougGithub/TwitchPlays), although it may not be super recognizable anymore... (also shoutout Ottomated and DDark as they helped DougDoug)

 Another shoutout to Xenova for having made [twitch_chat_irc](https://github.com/xenova/twitch-chat-irc).
 You've unknowingly made my life slightly easier.